Michigan Indian Tuition Waiver Contact:

 - You must be a legal resident of the state of Michigan for not less than 12 consecutive months.

 You must provide the following documentation with your MITW application.
-(Because MDCR did not administer the process before July 2010, we do not have access to documents submitted before that date.)
+(MDCR does not have access to documents submitted before July, 2010).

 - A photocopy of your Michigan Driver's License or State-issued Michigan Identification Card;